 There’s a good chance we missed some tropical storms simply because we didn’t know they were there.
 Past catastrophes — most notably the Galveston Hurricane of 1900 — resulted from forecasters not having enough data to forecast storm tracks accurately.

 But there’s also a good chance that climate change is partially to blame.
 Researchers have noted that the most significant increases in the Atlantic’s tropical activity happen where water is warming the most.
 Far more of the Atlantic is heating to temperatures capable of sustaining a tropical system, giving storms more space to develop.

 Just because there are more named storms doesn’t necessarily mean that there any more intense, however.
 Meteorologists use ACE (Accumulated Cyclone Energy) to gauge hurricane intensity.
 This tool is typically used on a seasonal basis to gauge the severity of a hurricane season.

-As you’d expect, stronger and longer-lived storms produce way more ACE than weaker short-lived storms.
+As you’d expect, stronger, longer-lived storms produce way more ACE than weaker, short-lived storms.
 So while the number of storms may have increased, the average Atlantic hurricane season isn’t getting any worse, per se.

 The bottom line

 Regardless of whether or not more tropical storms and hurricanes are forming, residents all along the Atlantic coasts should monitor the weather forecasts, especially in the tropics, all summer long.
 While portions of our coasts are more at risk, many agree it’s just a matter of time until the right storm comes.

 Prepare your evacuation plan now.
 Ensure your property is safe if you must leave.
 And most importantly, be sure to watch the skies, whether it’s an average Atlantic hurricane season.